Banani-Rath/azure-devops-server-docs-pr/docs/server/install/get-started.md

 ---
-title: Install and configure TFS
+title: Install and configure Azure DevOps Server or TFS
 description: Use the new install guide for Team Foundation Server to set up TFS on your server or servers ms.prod: devops-server ms.technology: tfs-admin